sbseo/knowledge_graph/Readme.md

 ## Description

-Here we extract `1.7m` documents from arXiv dataset available in https://www.kaggle.com/Cornell-University/arxiv.
-Moreover, we use `100,000` keywords to track word frequency and cooccurence within each document.
+Here we extract `1.7m` documents from the arXiv dataset available in https://www.kaggle.com/Cornell-University/arxiv.
+Moreover, we use `100,000` keywords to track word frequency and co-occurrence within each document.

-Our goal is to build a knowledge graph so that we find related words using the metric `pmi`.
-Additionally, we project cooccurence matrix into 2D plot to visualize the similarity and dissimilarity among words and clusters.
+Our goal is to build a knowledge graph to find related words using the metric `PMI.` Additionally, we project the co-occurrence matrix into a 2D plot to visualize the similarity and dissimilarity among words and clusters.

 ## Result